devfile/devworkspace-operator/docs/CONTRIBUTING.md

 ```
 make install_cert_manager.
 ```
 Please note that the above step is not specific to minikube.
-The cert-manager is required for all deployments on kubernetes.
+The cert-manager is required for all deployments on Kubernetes.

-**5.** Install the dependencies for running the devworkspace-operator in your cluster.
+**5.** Install the dependencies for running the DevWorkspace Operator in your cluster.

 ```
 make install